Laser Cutting Service

 Laser cutting is a thermal cutting process where the cut is made using an amplified light beam – laser.
 A high-power laser is specifically directed to cut metals for accurate results.
 Laser cutting can be used for any metalwork, including industrial applications.
 It is more precise and less energy-consuming than plasma cutting, but is more limited when it comes to cutting thick materials.

 Fractory’s laser cutting service offers CO2 and fibre lasers.
 While both use concentrated laser beams, the beam generation process uses different mechanisms.
 If you want to read more on that, open the hyperlinked article.

-Although laser cutters work with all kinds of materials, including plastics, wood, etc, Fractory’s laser cutting service only focuses on metal cutting.
+Although laser cutters work with all kinds of materials, including plastics, wood, etc, Fractory’s online laser cutting service only focuses on different types of metal.
 Therefore, we include a list of most common metals with their maximum recommended thickness for getting the best quality results:

 Construction steel – up to 20 mm